This page is designed to answer the following questions:

 Regardless of the origin of the traits needed to be an effective leader, most theories do agree that great leaders have particular traits (although they may disagree about what these traits are).
 Take a look at what some of the theories suggest are the characteristics of an effective leader.
 Daniel Goleman (in his book Emotional Intelligence) suggests five competencies.
 Kouzes and Posner (The Leadership Challenge) suggest five practices.

 You may also wish to make the distinction between a leader and a manager.
 Definitions vary but a manager may be considered task-oriented, whereas a leader is person-oriented.
-A manager is concerned with systems to get the job done (see Urwick’s Ten Principles of Management) and a leader is concerned with motivating others to work towards a shared vision.
+A manager is usually concerned with systems to get the job done (see Urwick’s Ten Principles of Management) and a leader is usually concerned with people – motivating others to work towards a shared vision.

 Your role as a leader and a manager